-An Example Of A Through The Line Marketing Campaign
+An Example Of A Through The Line Marketing Activity

-Again, the same cereal company could launch a nationwide Youtube campaign, which would show different video ads to different users according to where the users lived and what their interests were, along with a promo code for a discount on purchases made online through their website.
+In this example, a pizza company could launch a nationwide Youtube campaign that would show different video ads to different users according to where the users lived, featuring a promotional code for a discount on purchases made at their local outlet.

 As you can see, this is a combination of both of the other forms - ATL in terms of it's wide reach, BTL in terms of its targeted nature and conversion focus.

-Here are a couple of adverts that might help explain this in more detail:
+Here are a few adverts that might help explain this in more detail:

 ATL Marketing Example Image